Waterford Templar Historical Day

 At Kilbarry Knights Templar Graveyard, 12:05 PM

-Historical re-enactment of the wedding of medieval power couple Templar William Marshal (the greatest knight that ever lived) and Isabel de Clare, daughter of Strongbow and Aoife.
+Historical re-enactment of the wedding of medieval power couple Templar William Marshal (the greatest knight that ever lived) and Isabel de Clare, daughter of Strongbow and Aoife; a marriage that shaped not only the fortunes of England, but also the future of Ireland It was a union that brought peace to Leinster, strengthened ties between peoples, and laid the foundations of prosperity in Ireland’s south-east

 -